Bias and Perception: How Dueling Truths Complicate Discipline

 Understanding parallax helps people break through this barrier.
 Once a practitioner understands that everyone sees things from their own perspective, based on their own experiences and expectations, they begin to realize how easy it is for a patient to view something as hostile or threatening even when that’s not at all what was intended.
 It helps the practitioner grasp the first law and accept the need to protect themselves at all times (PBI’s third law of professional boundaries).

-Had Dr. Richards understood the concept of parallax before he invited Ms. Barnes into the viewing room, he might have done a better job of communicating with her, making sure she understood why the room had to be dimly lit and why was he was asking her to sit closer to the films he wanted to show her.
+Had Dr. Richards understood the concept of parallax before he invited Ms. Barnes into the viewing room, he might have done a better job of communicating with her, making sure she understood why the room had to be dimly lit and why he was asking her to sit closer to the images he wanted to show her.
 He might have been more sensitive to Ms. Barnes’ reaction to his banter and taken steps to restore a more professional tone to the encounter.
 Most importantly, despite his long, unblemished record and proud commitment to the highest ethical standards, Dr. Richards would have started the day fully aware of his own vulnerability.

 - The Physician’s Guide to Professional Boundaries: What you don’t know can end your career.
 By Stephen Schenthal, MD, MSW, CEO and Founder of PBI Education

 - The Complete Professional: An introduction to navigating professional boundaries in medicine